-UCONN 2000 Phase III, as amended, provides for an additional \$1,769,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment.
-As of April 30, 2013, \$912,000,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$239,000,000 remains unissued.
-During Fiscal Year 2013, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series currently scheduled for late Spring 2013.
+UCONN 2000 Phase III, as amended, provides for an additional \$3,320,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment.
+As of September30, 2013, \$1,116,400,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$254,400,000 is authorized but unissued.
+During Fiscal Year 2014, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series currently scheduled for late Spring 2014.
 From time to time, the University might also issue a refunding series of bonds for its General Obligation or Special Obligation bond programs.